iffyaiyan/udacity_path_planning/README.md

 ![Car prepare overtake right](https://raw.githubusercontent.com/sohonisaurabh/CarND-Path-Planning-Project/master/image-resources/car-prepare-overtake-right.PNG)

-The was able to drive for more than 4.32 miles to meet the rubric specification of this project.
+The car was able to drive for more than 4.32 miles to meet the rubric specification of this project.

 Detailed insight into features of the simulator and implementation is demonstrated in this [Path Planning demo video](https://youtu.be/tg2NlXvlQYo).

-## Steps for building the project

 ### Dependencies